The Rigger Depot

 Picture

-Seat parachutes were very common early war, but proved awkward in many situations.
+Seat parachutes were very common early war, and were procured in massive quantities in 1942.
+However, they proved awkward in many situations and were quickly phased out.
 Despite a chronic shortage of back types, back chutes were substituted in place of seat types wherever possible.

 • Click here for the B-7